 This is especially true when your target audience consists of millennials and Gen Z. Right from explaining science concepts to creating memes, animation can be used to hook the audience and keep them engaged.

 Hop on to this trend by focusing on animated videos that complement your brand voice and messaging.
-You can also edit a series of images into GIFs or even use a preexisting one to amp up your content marketing game.
+You may edit video on your own or you can also edit a series of images into GIFs or even use a preexisting one to amp up your content marketing game.

 Trend 10: Infographics will serve multiple roles

 Many businesses find it tough to incorporate infographics in their content style and target audience.
 But the fact is, infographics can serve multiple roles across various sectors.

 A good example of this would be the health and fitness niche.

 Who thought that having infographics as a means of communicating information to patients would prove to be so useful.